eth-sc-comp/benchmarks/README.md

 ## Using This Repository

-We use Nix to provide a zero overhead reproducible environment that contains all tools required to run the benchmarks. if you want to add a new tool then you need to extend the `flake.nix` so that this tool is present in the `devShell`.
+We use Nix to provide a zero overhead reproducible environment that contains all tools required to run the benchmarks.
+If you want to add a new tool then you need to extend the `flake.nix` so that this tool is present in the `devShell`.

 To enter the envrionment, run `nix develop`, and then run `python bench.py` to execute the